 The emblem’s central part features a globe, compass, and wing.
 The globe is vertically aligned, with meridians and parallels reflecting the precision and coordination essential to aviation.
 The previous tilt has disappeared, making the logo geometrically precise.

-The compass pointer symbol kept its four directions but lost the decorative tip, acquiring a stricter appearance.
+The compass pointer symbol retained its four directions but lost its decorative tip, adopting a stricter appearance.
 Alongside the compass, the wing was redesigned.
 It became expressive, smoothly merging into the compass element to form a unified shape.
 This visual combination creates the impression of continuous movement, symbolizing development in the aviation industry overseen by the FAA.

 The globe and wing appear in a harmonious golden-green color scheme.
 The golden tones evoke reliability, prestige, and status suitable for a government agency.
 The green color emphasizes the agency’s commitment to new technologies and responsible ecological practices.

-The updated color palette and changes in symbols reflect the transition of the Federal Aviation Administration from older standards toward new contemporary challenges, highlighting its role as the leading regulator of aviation safety and technological advancement in U.S. and international airspace.
+The updated color palette and changes in symbols reflect the Federal Aviation Administration’s transition from older standards to new, contemporary challenges, highlighting its role as the leading regulator of aviation safety and technological advancement in U.S. and international airspace.